-Are you stressed out about planning a kid’s birthday party?
+Are you stressed out about planning a kid birthday party?
 Do you feel like you have to keep up with the Joneses and throw a Pinterest-perfect party?
 Guess what, you don’t.
 I’m not.
 And you know why?
-Because none of that matters to kids, it’s about how special children feel on their birthday and special birthday traditions you create with your own family that matter the most and will be what they remember.
-Read more to hear special birthday traditions you can start with your children and will always have more meaning than a big party.
+Because none of that matters to kids.
+Create memorable birthday traditions for lasting memories.
+These are unique & fun Birthday Traditions kids will love and parents too.
+Simple birthday traditions that mean a lot.
+These unique birthday traditions will be cherished more than any present they receive.

 My twins’ 6-year birthday is coming up and honestly, I haven’t done a thing.
 I haven’t planned a party, made a reservation anywhere or even thought about presents.
 The reason isn’t because I can’t figure out what to do, it’s because I got caught up in the birthday party comparison trap.

 If I’m being honest, a few weeks ago my daughter received an extremely nice birthday invitation which was custom printed and screams “Birthday Party event of the Year.”
 All I could think was how the party will most likely have decadent goodie bags, over-the-top activities and cost a small fortune.

 This one invitation has me second-guessing the mellow and low-key birthday parties I throw for my kids.
 Should this be the year I suck it up and go all-out on Pinterest inspired ideas and invite everyone we’ve ever met to keep up with the Joneses?